mcarvin8/sfdx-decomposer-python/README.md

 # SFDX Decomposer

+*NOTICE*: I have converted these Python scripts into a Salesforce CLI plugin (https://github.com/mcarvin8/sfdx-decomposer-plugin).
+Please use the CLI plugin instead of these Python scripts.
+All future updates will be pushed to the plugin.

 Python scripts to decompose Salesforce metadata files into separate files for version control and recompose files compatible for deployments.

 **DISCLAIMER:**